12 Best Places to Visit in Varanasi | Top 12 Things to do in Varanasi

 New Vishwanath Temple

-So, the grand New Vishwanath Temple, which is part of Banaras Hindu University, is one of the most popular tourist spots in Varanasi.
-When a person goes to this temple, they have the chance to put themselves in God’s hands and listen to the voice in his heart.
+When a person goes to this temple, they have the chance to put themselves in God’s hands and listen to the voice in their heart.
 This is truly a very beautiful place in Varanasi.

 • Location:- Banaras Hindu University Campus, Varanasi